-- 5.1 Methods of Access.
+- 5.1.
+Methods of Access.
 Certain portions of the Community will have gated entrances.
-Residents having Units in these gated portions will have three methods of access: - (a) Vehicular automatic access is provided for Residents by the use of an electronic transponder placed in the windshield of the vehicle.
+Residents having Units in these gated portions will have three methods of access: - 5.1.1.
+Vehicular automatic access is provided for Residents by the use of an electronic transponder placed in the windshield of the vehicle.
 Upon approaching the gate, the transponder will transmit an electronic signal to open the gate.
 Two transponders will be issued per Unit; additional transponders may be purchased for a fee equal to the cost of the transponder plus any administrative fee the Board determines to be appropriate.
 Lost or damaged transponders may be replaced for the same fee.
 The Association recommends that transponders not be given to friends, guests or service providers such as landscapers or housekeepers.
-Lost transponders should be reported to the Community Manager immediately so that unauthorized persons cannot gain access to the Community. - (b) A Resident may gain access by entering a personal code on the keypad in front of the gate.
+Lost transponders should be reported to the Community Manager immediately so that unauthorized persons cannot gain access to the Community. - 5.1.2.
+A Resident may gain access by entering a personal code on the keypad in front of the gate.
 Residents are encouraged not to allow guests and visitors to have the personal code.
-The code may be changed for a fee that covers the administration cost charged by the company that provides gate maintenance. - (c) Guests may use the keypad in front of the gate to contact a Resident by dialing the Resident's personal code number, which is electronically displayed on the keypad.
+The code may be changed for a fee that covers the administration cost charged by the company that provides gate maintenance. - 5.1.3.
+Guests may use the keypad in front of the gate to contact a Resident by dialing the Resident's personal code number, which is electronically displayed on the keypad.
 The code number automatically dials the Resident's telephone number, and if the Resident answers, the Resident may remotely open the gate by dialing a specific number on the telephone.
-If the Resident cannot be contacted by telephone, the visitor will not be granted access. - Unit.
+If the Resident cannot be contacted by telephone, the visitor will not be granted access.

+5.2.
+Obligation of Unit Owners to Pass Transponders and Codes Upon Resale of Unit.
 The transponders and gate codes are a part of the gate system and are owned by the Association.
 Upon the sale of a Unit to a new purchaser, each Unit Owner shall pass on the electronic transponder and all codes and operating instructions to the new Unit Owner.
 Failure to do so will result in the new Unit Owner having to purchase new transponders at a cost determined by the Board from time to time.
 If new transponders are issued, the old transponder codes will be eliminated from the system.
 New transponders and codes will not be issued unless a Unit Owner can show proof of ownership of a Unit in the Community.

+ARTICLE 6

-ARTICLE 6 RULES GOVERNING THE USE OF UNITS
+RULES GOVERNING THE USE OF UNITS